 The victor of the match will remain on the stage to face the next person on the list.
 They will remain on stage and fight every challenger until they are defeated.
 Victors may elect to leave the stage and end their streak at their current count, and may do so for any reason.

 A defeated combatant may return to the stage if time remains in the event and everyone who signed up has had a chance to fight.
 The judges will announce if and when defeated fighters may try again and will take volunteers in the order they speak up.

 Any additional victories scored when a combatant tries again will be added to any victories they have already accumulated that night.

 Each Judge will notate the scores their own way.
 Katyusha will use the 0/0/0 system.
 This notation reads as: Small Blows/Medium Blows/LargeBlows

 To win: Score 4 total of any kinds of blows against your opponent:

-Score 1 devastating blow and 1 incapacitating blow against your opponent
+Score 1 medium blow and 1 large blow against your opponent

 *if time does not allow for this, win conditions may be lowered to expedite matches.
 Such changes will be announced at the time of the match.